vladikk/elastic-event-store/README.md

     "statistics_version": 3
 }
 ```
-Note: the statistics endpoint's data is project asynchronously at 1 minute interval.
+Note: the statistics endpoint's data is project asynchronously at a one minute interval.

 ## Push Subscriptions